 Once the danger of frost has passed in your region, you’re free to plant your new catnip into the garden.
 You can also choose to plant them in a container garden, perhaps in low pots where your cats can get to them.

 Like other mints, catnip likes to grow in full sun, but it can tolerate partial shade.
-The plants are drought resistant, which makes them low maintenance, and do best in well-drained soil.
+The catnip plants are drought resistant, which makes the plants low maintenance, and do best in well-drained soil.

 Planting catnip in clumps makes a nice effect in the landscape.
-You’ll need to space your plants 18-20” apart to give them enough room to grow to full size.
+You’ll need to space your catnip plants 18-20” apart to give the plants enough room to grow to full size.

 You can mix catnip in with other perennials like echinacea, make it part of an herb garden, or add it to a pollinator-friendly garden space.
 If you know your cat loves it, plan a little area of catnip somewhere accessible for your feline to enjoy.